ShaunFerris/Coding-Note-Taking/Project Notes - Home Organisation App.md

 Create a folder in the components folder for the budget component and it's sub components, and start porting over the functionality for the budget app that I've already built.
 Create a budget folder under the app directory with a page.js file, where the componenets will be imported and arranged.
 Now we can go to localhost:3000/budget and see the layout for the budget app part of the application as we build it out.
 Do the same for the todo and shoppinglist pages.

 Create a top level contexts directory to manage the context providers for the various pages.

+## Implement the budget tracker from previous project
+The previous budget tracking app project mentioned earlier will be implemented as part of this project.
+Eventually it will be hooked up to a database to give it persistence, but for now I am just looking at migrating the layout and clientside functionality.

+The styling will have to be completely overhauled, as this project is using tailwind css whereas the original implementation used bootstrap.
+Currently just worrying about the basic layout, next I will do the logic, then at then end do the styiling.
+Unless styling is needed to make it readable while I test the logic.

+### Basic layout and structure for budget component
+The budget functionality will be a discrete route.
+It will likely use the same global layout from the app directory.
+The app > budget > page.js file will fill the same role here as the App.jsx file in the original standalone implementation, dictating the tree of sub components.
+The sub components can basically be laid out the same way as the original, but in the top level components directory of this project.